 As Disney adults ourselves, we’re pretty versed in the art of doing Disney as grown-ups.
 In fact, we’ve shared some fun Things for Adults to do at Walt Disney World already.
-But this post is about more than just a checklist for your Adult Only trip to Walt Disney World.
+But this post is about more than just a checklist for your adult-only trip to Walt Disney World.
 We’re sharing tips, ideas, and ways to really maximize your Disney Adult trip with things that are just better without kids.
-So let’s dive in.
+From resorts that include a Lounge or Bar, to restaurants with new foods to try, there are plenty of ways you can add a few grown up things to your Disney trip, so let’s dive in.

 And staying at a Deluxe Disney Resort means access to Extended Evening Hours on select nights, which means you get to be in the parks after hours as a Disney Deluxe Resort guest.
 This means minimal crowds, late-night hours, and the chance to ride all the rides as much as you like.